 which is true.
 He then says

 This does not explain Peels observations of circling pelicans.
 We know that birds or gliders in a thermal, gain height continuously and not by climbing and descending.
-His soaring model does appear to relate to albatross flight because of the up and down motion and he made this connection in a later letter.
-However, albatross do not make 180 degee turns in dynamic soaring and do not get anywhere near to an upwind or downwind heading.
+His soaring model does appear to relate to albatross flight because of the up and down motion close to the surface and he made this connection in a later letter of 1898.
+However, albatrosses do not make 180 degree turns in dynamic soaring and do not get anywhere near to an upwind or downwind heading.
 Nor do they achieve dynamic soaring by circling.
 Observers of the time did not see or understand this.
 Later he writes

-He is saying that not only is the wind gradient insufficient to enable the flight of the pelican (or the albatross) but the wind gradient theory itself is impracticable.
+He is saying that the wind gradient insufficient to enable the flight of the pelican and therefore the wind gradient theory itself is impracticable.

 I think Rayleigh knew there was a weakness in his argument but he was not offering a definitive explanation of avian soaring.
 Rather he was just contributing to a debate and inviting the world to provide the answer.
-In a sense he was correct, that a bird cannot soar without a changing wind component.
-However, as explained by thre Windward Turn Theory, in a uniform horizontal wind, the variation of the wind that the bird is exploiting is not an intrinsic part of the wind itself, a wind gradient, but rather a consequence of the way the bird turns relative to the wind.
+In a sense he was correct, that a bird cannot soar without a changing wind.
+However, as explained by the Windward Turn Theory, a uniform horizontal wind is simply a wind with a particular velocity at the time and place it is encountered by the bird.
+The variation of the wind is then caused by the exchange of momentum between the wind and the bird.
+That non-uniformity of the wind is not an intrinsic part of the wind itself, a wind gradient, but rather an acceleration of the wind as a consequence of the way the bird turns relative to the wind.

 Since 1883 many different kinds of soaring have been described including thermal soaring , hill soaring and atmospheric wave soaring.
-The Rayleigh cycle has been left to explain dynamic soaring as practised by albatross and the like but it is not really up to the task.
+The Rayleigh cycle has been left to explain dynamic soaring as practised by albatrosses but it is not really up to the task.
 The pity is that that the world has taken his contribution to be the answer and has not really completed the dialogue, until now.

 ‘Some proofs command assent.
 Others woo and charm the intellect.
 They evoke delight and an overpowering desire to say ‘Amen Amen’